ian-multivac/ian-multivac.github.io/projects/automations/automations.md

 ![In N8N, the JSON input gets turned into a proper HTML table](/projects/images/n8n_flights_html_template.png)

-Within the Generate HTML Template node, our JSON input gets added directly into the base webpage template, to properly frame the existing HTML that we pulled out of the airport's main site.
-The `<style>` block in the HTML template sets up some simple formatting instructions to the table.
+Within the Generate HTML Template node, our JSON input gets added directly into the base webpage template, to properly block the existing HTML that we pulled out of the airport's main site.
+The `<style>` block in the HTML template sets up some simple formatting instructions to the table, and we can see a much prettier (if a little bit squashed) result in the output preview pane on the right side of that screenshot.

 !!! tip "Did I tell you already that I don't love CSS?"

-    It can be annoying, but a couple small changes can make a huge difference in formatting!
+    It can be annoying, but a couple small changes can make a huge difference in formatting.
+Getting the formatting rules in place to took longer than writing the code, or connecting the nodes, but I'll begrudgingly admit that it was a good refresher.

 ### Step 5: Respond to Webhook